geoportal-arcal/geoportal-arcal.github.com/_posts/tilemill/0001-01-06-legends-and-tooltips.md

 The principle is the same, to style the tooltips, you need to create an HTML part, embedding your title, name of fields, fields, ... and then style it with CSS.

-Copy and paste the following HTML & CSS code into the Teaser edition area into TileMill.
+Copy and paste the following HTML & CSS code into the Teaser editing area into TileMill.

     <!-- TOOLTIP TITLE -->
    <div>